 - People with an impaired immune system should contact their doctor.

 Centre for health protection, Department of Health – Measles

 Family Health Service, Department of Health – The MMR Vaccine

 Maternal Child Health Centre for your child

-Reviewed by Dr. Mei Mei Yip 葉美美醫生 on 8 April 2019.
+Reviewed by Dr. Mei Mei Yip 葉美美醫生.
 Doctor Yip works at OT&P Child Women and Health Clinic, Central.
 She trained and specialized in pediatrics at the University Pediatrics and Adolescent Unit at Queen Mary Hospital.
 She became a Member of the Royal College of Pediatrics and Child Health, UK in 2006.
 During this time, she also obtained her Diploma in Child Health and is certified for the Griffiths Mental Development assessment.
 She gained her Diploma in Advances in Medicine at the Chinese University of Hong Kong in 2014.